10 Illegal Immigration Myths Debunked

 Anti-immigrant activists wonder how it's possible for so many illegals to get jobs, but its not a mystery; businesses are going to hire the laborers they need to survive.

 Myth #3: Terrorist groups exploit our border with Mexico.

 Not to say that it's impossible, but, to date, there is not one single incident involving someone crossing the Mexican border and then successfully committing a terrorist act in the United States.
 None.

 However, it is fair to note that Shain Duka, Britan Duka, and Eljvir Duka crossed as children with their parents in 1984 and then plotted to commit a terrorist act twenty years later which was thwarted by the FBI.
 But, no one that I am aware of has ever tried to argue that their parents crossed the border in 1984 so that their kids could commit an act of terrorism in 2007.

 Myth #4: Illegal Immigration is driving up crime rates in the US.

-This is a tough myth to bust, especially after four years of President Trump's foolish and overheated rhetoric.
+This is a tough myth to bust, especially after four years of former President Trump's foolish and overheated rhetoric.
 But studies have shown that it's simply not true.
 Actually, there is more evidence that undocumented immigrants have lower crime rates than native born Americans.